What Is Shelf-Ready Packaging? A Complete Guide for Retailers and Brands

 Lower Labor Costs

+In fact, SRP saves retailers approximately 30% on restocking labor costs.
 When stocking is faster, labor costs go down.
 That’s a win for retailers facing staffing shortages and rising wages.
 Fewer touchpoints mean employees can shift their focus from the backroom to customer service, directly improving the in-store experience.

 Better Customer Experience